kagisearch/kagi-docs/docs/kagi/why-kagi/why-pay-for-search.md

-# Why Pay for Search
+# Why pay for search

 You should pay for your search engine to ensure that the incentives of the information provider are aligned with what's best for you, not what’s best for advertisers.